 Jimmie Aaron Kepler, a Christian non-fiction, fiction, award-winning short story writer, poet and world traveler, lives a diverse and accomplished life.

-Jim grew up in a career military family.
-In his youth, he worked in a grocery store, warehouse, a folk-rock band as a rhythm guitar player, vendor at a major league baseball stadium, and for a milk distributor.
-He graduated from The University of Texas at Arlington with a Bachelor of Arts degree in history with minors in English and military science.
+Growing up in a career military family, Jim had a variety of jobs in his youth, including working in a grocery store, warehouse, a folk-rock band as a rhythm guitar player, vendor at a major league baseball stadium, and for a milk distributor.
+He went on to graduate from The University of Texas at Arlington with a Bachelor of Arts degree in history with minors in English and military science.

 United States Army Officer

-While on active duty, he graduated from the Infantry Officer Basic Leadership Course, Airborne School, Platoon Leader Maintenance Management Course, and The Army Maintenance Management Course.
-On active duty, he served as an infantry rifle platoon leader, weapons platoon leader (81 mm mortars and T.O.W. missiles), battalion maintenance officer, and ordnance maintenance platoon leader, and an ordnance maintenance control “shop” officer.
+On active duty Jim served as an infantry rifle platoon leader, weapons platoon leader, Infantry battalion maintenance officer, ordnance maintenance platoon leader, and an ordnance maintenance control officer.

 Information Technology Pro

 Jim went back to college, studying computer science and completing the core curriculum for a computer science degree and earned induction in for Phi Theta Kappa for his academic excellence.
 He worked as an information technology systems administrator and application support engineer specializing in Salesforce and business intelligence and market analytics before transitioning to writing full time.

 Author & Poet